A Closer Look at the Law of Rent

-Adding a few specific factors can help us to understand how land speculation works.
+Adding a few specific factors can help us to understand how land speculation works in real life.
 Here is a model with five different grades of land.
-Workers are more productive on the better land - they can produce more units of wealth.
-And, on the better grades of land, more workers can be employed on each plot.
-The cost of public services (infrastructure) is higher on the better land.
-(Note that the infrastructure cost per worker is the same, in this simple model -- in the real world, public infrastructure is more efficient where population is more concerntrated.)
+Workers are more productive on better land (each worker can produce more units of wealth) — because the best workers tend to win the competition for the best locations, where more capital is used.
+And, on the better grades of land, more workers can be employed on each "plot" (unit of area).
+But the cost of public services (infrastructure) is greater in proportion to the amount of production and the number of workers.
+In this model there are four plots of each grade of land, and one of each four has been held out of use.

 4 plots